Xavier-MaYiMing/The-NSGA-II-for-the-multi-objective-shortest-path-problem/README.md

-### The Ripple-Spreading Algorithm for the Multi-Objective Shortest Path Problem
+### The NSGA-II for the Multi-Objective Shortest Path Problem

 ##### Reference: Deb K, Pratap A, Agarwal S, et al. A fast and elitist multiobjective genetic algorithm: NSGA-II[J].
 IEEE Transactions on Evolutionary Computation, 2002, 6(2): 182-197.